-Our named executive officers are eligible for annual cash incentives under our company-wide bonus program which is designed to reward the achievement of key corporate goals established by our board of directors at the beginning of the year and which we believe should increase shareholder value over time.
+Our named executive officers are eligible for annual cash incentives under our company-wide bonus program which is designed to reward the achievement of key corporate goals established by our board of directors at the beginning of the year and which we believe should increase shareholder value over time as well as individual performance.

 Each named executive officer has a target bonus stated as a percentage of annual base salary for the year.
-For 2018, target bonus percentages were 50% of annual base salary for the year for our CEO, which reflects no changes from 2017 target bonus percentages.
+For 2019, target bonus percentages were 50% of annual base salary for the year for our CEO, which reflects no changes from 2018 target bonus percentages.